Galsen-Low-Level/centry/README.md

 ```

 #### NOTE :
-If you notice any problems, please open a case and we will be happy to correct them.
+If you notice any problems, please open an issue and we will be happy to correct them.
 If you have the opportunity to do so, we encourage you to submit a PR.

 Thank you in advance for your cooperation.

-Appreciate Computer at all levels
+Appreciate Computer at all levels 🇸🇳